openedx/edx-documentation/en_us/shared/exercises_tools/conditional_module.rst

 .. note:: EdX offers provisional support for this problem type.

-A conditional module controls the content that learners see after a response that they make meets a certain condition.
-For example, learners who answer "Yes" to a poll question see a different block of text from the learners who answered "No" to the same question.
+A conditional module controls the content that learners are shown after a response that they make meets a certain condition.
+For example, learners who answer "Yes" to a poll question are shown a different block of text than the learners who answered "No" to the same question.

 .. contents::
   :local: